Tagovailoa throws 3 picks, Packers defeat Dolphins 26-20 - WHIZ News

 HOLIDAY HISTORY

-Tagovailoa’s 84-yard TD pass to Waddle was the longest offensive TD score on Christmas day in NFL history, according to NFL Research.
-It was athe fourth-longest TD in Dolphins history and the longest since Dan Marion’s 85-yard TD pass to Mark Duper in 1986 vs. the Houston Oilers.
+Tagovailoa’s 84-yard TD pass to Waddle was the longest offensive touchdown score on Christmas Day in NFL history, according to NFL Research.
+It was the fourth-longest TD in Dolphins history and the longest since Dan Marion’s 85-yard TD pass to Mark Duper in 1986 vs. the Houston Oilers.
 It was also the longest TD catch of Waddle’s career.

 INJURIES

-Packers: DE Dean Lowry injured his calf in the second quarter. … Keisean Nixon left with a groin injury. … WR Christian Watson left with a hip injury.
+Packers: DE Dean Lowry injured his calf in the second quarter. … Keisean Nixon left with a groin injury and did not return. … WR Christian Watson left with a hip injury and did not return.

-Dolphins: LB Bradley Chubb (hand) left in the first quarter and later returned. … FB Alec Ingold injured his thumb.
+Dolphins: LB Bradley Chubb (hand) left in the first quarter and later returned with his right hand completely wrapped. … FB Alec Ingold injured his thumb.

 UP NEXT